 Though there are thousands of new studies on nutrition published every year, the overall thrust of the findings are remarkably consistent.
 As Michael Pollan summed up, “Eat food…”—meaning not junk—”mostly plants.”

 But I diligently continue to scour the medical literature every year—open-minded; you never know what you’re going to find.
 Rarely does something truly throw me for a loop, but I did put my fork down for a few moments after I opened up a journal, only to find a case report entitled “The Dangers of Broccoli.”

-First a little background: a roux-en-y gastic bypass surgery is when you cut out 90% of the stomach.
-You chop the small intestine in half and staple it to the bottom of your esophagus.
-So instead of swallowing food into your stomach and then out through your intestines—this whole region is cut out of the loop; the stomach is bypassed—the food just kinda goes straight down into the little pouch, which is a little chunk that used to be top of the stomach.
-So you can only eat like a thumbfull of food at a time.
-Your entire meal, is a quarter cup, or otherwise you’re in trouble.
+First a little background: a Roux-en-y gastric bypass surgery is when you cut out 90% of the stomach.
+You chop the small intestine in half, and staple it to the bottom of your esophagus.
+So, instead of swallowing food into your stomach, and then out through your intestines, this whole region is cut out of the loop.
+The stomach is bypassed; the food just kinda goes straight down into the little pouch, which is a little chunk of what used to be top of the stomach.
+So you can only eat like a thumbful of food at a time.
+Your entire meal is a quarter cup, or otherwise you’re in trouble.